Quick Read

 Yes, jelqing can cause erectile dysfunction by damaging the nerves, blood vessels, and tissues that are essential for healthy erections.
 While it’s often promoted online as a natural way to increase penis size, the risks are real, ranging from temporary issues to long-term complications like Peyronie’s disease or hard flaccid syndrome.
 If you’ve tried jelqing, pay attention to warning signs and seek medical advice early.
 And remember, there are safe, evidence-based alternatives to support both confidence and sexual health.

-In this article, we’ll explore what jelqing is and the real medical risks it carries, including its potential to cause nerve damage, vascular injury, and even permanent erectile dysfunction.
+In this article, we’ll explore what jelqing is and the real medical risks it carries, including its potential to contribute to nerve irritation, vascular injury, scarring, and longer-lasting erection problems in some cases.
 Whether you’re just curious or have already tried jelqing, this guide will help you understand the facts without fear, shame, or judgment.

 What is Jelqing?